 Health requirements.
 Once notified of admittance into the athletic training program, students must provide vaccination records for Rubella, Tetanus, Mumps, Polio, Chicken Pox, and submit proof of or waiver of Hepatitis B vaccination.
 Students must provide proof of a physical examination to ensure that they are physically capable of handling the duties required completing the competencies for athletic training knowledge and skill acquisition.

-CMU has a chapter of the Student Athletic Training Association (advisors: Profs.
+CMU has a chapter of the Athletic Training Student Organization (ATSO) (advisors: Profs.
 Wade Welton and Jill Pratte).